About

 Internal Family Systems (IFS): We get to know the different "parts" of you—like your inner critic or your anxious part—to build self-compassion and inner acceptance.

-Acceptance and Commitment Therapy (ACT): We work on cognitive flexibility, helping you develop a better relationship with your thoughts and reconnect with your deeply held values to create a rich, meaningful life.
+Acceptance and Commitment Therapy (ACT): We work on flexibility, helping you develop a better relationship with your thoughts and reconnect with your deeply held values to create a rich, meaningful life.

 I also enjoy drawing other therapy modalities such as from Polyvagal Theory and Compassion-Focused Therapy when I feel like it will benefit my client.